DanWBR/dwsim/PlatformFiles/Common/readme.txt

 Version 8.4.2

-- Updated chemeo parser to get data from new api endpoint
+- Updated Cheméo parser to get data from new API endpoint
 - Smart Object Solver disabled by default
 - Added button to view all log messages
 - Japanese translation review